Business Communication Skills That Entrepreneurs Should Have

-But moreover, aside from verbal communication, one will also spend time in doing non-verbal correspondence such as letters, memo and email.
+But moreover, aside from verbal communication, one will also spend time doing non-verbal correspondence such as letters, memos, and email.

 Such is the importance of having proper business communication skills when you want to succeed as an entrepreneur.